‘I was never looking to make a pop album,’ claimedRead more...

 Born John Charles Barrett in Gainesville, Florida in 1953, Child spent most of his childhood in Miami, inheriting his musical talents from his mother.
-While influenced by both her piano skills and R&B played by the local youths, Child’s first passion came with Cher, whose first top ten hit came in 1966 with Bang Bang (My Baby Shot Me Down).
-He wrote his first song at the age of fifteen as a birthday present to one of his friends, but it would not be until he met a young girl called Debra Wall that his career took its first significant turn.
+While influenced by both her piano skills and R&B played by the local youths Child’s real passion for music began with Cher, whose first top ten hit came in 1966 with Bang Bang (My Baby Shot Me Down).
+He wrote his first song at the age of fifteen as a birthday present to one of his friends but it would not be until he met a young girl called Debra Wall that his career took its first significant turn.

 ‘I saw this wonderful folk singer on the lawn at the high school, singing her own songs.
 I loved her from the minute I saw her,’ Child told Billboard in 1999.
 ‘We would dress up like John and Yoko.
-We decided to start writing songs together.
-I named her Virgil Night, and she named me Desmond Child, because we wanted to call our group Nightchild so we were already marketing the whole thing!’
+We decided start writing songs together.
+I named her Virgil Night and she named me Desmond Child, because we wanted to call our group Nightchild, so we were already marketing the whole thing!’

-But the partnership didn’t last long and soon Child and Night went their separate ways, relocating to New York with Maria Vidal, where they formed the group Desmond Child & Route.
+But the partnership didn’t last long and soon Night and Child went their separate ways, with the latter relocating to New York with another wannabe star Maria Vidal, where they formed the group Desmond Child & Route.
 Signed to Capitol Records in 1977, the group released their debut album the following year and soon gained a loyal following along the east coast, among their fans being KISS frontman Paul Stanley.

-Despite enjoying minor acclaim with two studio albums, the band fell apart shortly after an appearance on Saturday Night Live, allowing Child his first break when Stanley approached him to write songs together, the best of which would be the disco-inspired I Was Made for Lovin’ You.
+Despite enjoying minor acclaim with two studio albums the band fell apart shortly after an appearance on Saturday Night Live, allowing Child his first break when Stanley approached him to collaborate on new music, the best of which would be the disco-inspired I Was Made for Lovin’ You.
 ‘By the time of the Dynasty recording sessions, Paul was specifically trying to write a hit single – and he did,’ explained KISS bassist Gene Simmons in his autobiography Kiss and Make-Up.
-‘Dynasty was released, and immediately I Was Made for Lovin’ You went to the top of the charts.
+‘Dynasty was released and immediately I Was Made for Lovin’ You went to the top of the charts.
 It was huge, the biggest single we’d ever had worldwide.’

 Child’s input would help transform Bon Jovi into superstars, with their 1986 album Slippery When Wet reaching the top of the Billboard 200 charts, while both You Give Love a Bad Name and Livin’ on a Prayer would reach number one on the singles charts (Wanted Dead or Alive would climb to number seven).
 Another band struggling to remain relevant during this time was Aerosmith, whose intended comeback Done with Mirrors, released through Geffen in 1985, had failed to make a significant impact.

 For its follow-up, Permanent Vacation, Geffen forced the band to work with both Child and Knight, as well as regular Bryan Adams collaborator Jim Vallance.
 Child would lend his talents to the hit singles Dude (Looks Like a Lady) and Angel, as well as the album’s opening track Hearts Done Time.
-In the case of Angel, Aerosmith were hesitant about including a power ballad on the album, and even more so with releasing it as a single, as they felt it betrayed their earlier hard rock sound, yet the success of songs such as Nothing’s Gonna Stop Us Now by Starship proved that there was an audience for rock ballads and so the band eventually relented.
+In the case of Angel, Aerosmith were hesitant about including a power ballad on the album and even more so releasing it as a single, as they felt it betrayed their earlier hard rock sound.
+But the success of songs such as Nothing’s Gonna Stop Us Now by Starship proved that there was an audience for rock ballads and so the band eventually relented.

 Following contributions to Joan Jett & the Blackhearts‘ 1988 album Up Your Alley, Child produced and co-wrote Trash, the long-awaited comeback for Alice Cooper after two modest-selling releases.
 ‘Whenever I found myself turning on the car radio, which was a very rare act, I always found myself listening to a Desmond Child song,’ Cooper told Spin in 1989.
 ‘So I contacted him and told him, ‘Don’t worry about the guitars or the image, let’s just write some songs.’’
 The most significant moment of Trash was its lead single Poison, which reached number seven in the United States and number two in Great Britain and introduced Cooper to a new generation of fans.
 Child would draft in several former collaborators to contribute towards the album, including Bon Jovi and Sambora and several members of Aerosmith.
 Trash would be the first Cooper album in fourteen years to be certified Platinum in the US, the last being Welcome to My Nightmare in 1975.

-‘So then I went home and I was given this sheet of paper and it had all these writers on for me to go and work with, and I saw this name, and it was Guy Chambers, and I went, that’s him.
-And I went to his house to write with him, and the first day we wrote this song called Angels, which made my career.’
-Despite having worked on an array of hit singles, Child would score his biggest success yet with Livin’ la Vida Loca by Ricky Martin, the highest-grossing single of his career at that point.
+‘So then I went home and I was given this sheet of paper and it had all these writers on for me to go and work with and I saw this name, and it was Guy Chambers, and I went, ‘That’s him.’
+And I went to his house to write with him and the first day we wrote this song called Angels, which made my career.’
+Despite having worked on an array of hit singles, Child would score phenomenal success yet with Livin’ la Vida Loca for Ricky Martin, the highest-grossing single of his career at that point.

-In recent years, Child has balanced his work between pop stars like Katy Perry and Ricky Martin with rock stars like the Scorpions and the Rasmus, which would result in the number one single Livin’ in a World Without You and a hit album, Black Roses.
-It has been over thirty years since his first success with KISS, and in that time he has worked with some of the best-selling artists in the industry, helping to reignite the careers of Bon Jovi, Cher and Aerosmith.
+In recent years, Child has balanced his work between pop stars like Katy Perry and Ricky Martin with rock bands such as the Scorpions and the Rasmus, which resulted in the number one single Livin’ in a World Without You and a hit album, Black Roses.
+It has been forty years since his first success with KISS and in that time he has worked with some of the best-selling artists in the industry, helping to reignite the careers of Bon Jovi, Cher and Aerosmith.